dinesh2004-dev/farm-rental-system-microservices/README.md

 ## 📌 Overview

-Farm Equipment Rental System is a backend application built using **Java and Spring Boot**, designed using a **Microservices Architecture**.
+Farm Equipment Rental System is a backend application built using **Java and Spring Boot**, designed with a **Microservices Architecture**.

 The platform connects: